xcoulon/catapult/README.md

     You may take a binary built by the OpenShift team, build an instance locally, obtain through the CDK, or use Vagrant; any way that boots OpenShift locally should be fine.

-    When running, this should give you a local API to execute against at https://localhost:8443, which is where the OpenShiftService tests currently look to make their calls.
+    When running, this should give you a local API to execute against at https://localhost:8443, which is where the OpenShiftService tests currently look to make their calls (by default).
+To override this, you may specify the environment variable or system property `KONTINUITY_CATAPULT_OPENSHIFT_URL`.

 Build and Run the Unit Tests